dtcenter/METplus/docs/Release_Guide/release_steps/coordinated/announce_release.rst

 Announce Release
 ----------------

+Let users know about this new coordinated release.

+.. dropdown:: Instructions

   * Contact the METplus project manager to announce the coordinated release via email.

   * Contact the RAL-IT group to request that the coordinated release components be installed in */usr/local* to be used on all RAL machines.